 Brain Tumor - Types, Causes & Symptoms

-To find out more about neuroscience care and treatment at the Cottage Health's Neuroscience Institute (SBNI), or to request an appointment, please call our neuroscience care center at 1-844-282-7246.
+To find out more about care and treatment for brain and spinal tumor care at the Cottage Health's Neuroscience Institute (SBNI), or to request an appointment, please call our Nurse Navigator at 1-805-324-9235.

 A brain tumor is a growth of abnormal cells in your brain, skull or protective tissue covering the brain.
 About 1 percent of cancers diagnosed annually in the United States are brain tumors.

 Causes of Brain Tumors

 You may face a higher risk of brain tumors if:

 - Your family has a history of certain types of brain tumors

 - You’ve been exposed to radiation, for example, through cancer treatment